Grief & Support

 Adults often feel guilty when they have a "good day" or enjoy a meal, but the Dual Process Model teaches us that restoration is just as necessary for adaptation as feeling the pain is.

-The landscape of grief support is shifting rapidly toward community-based and digital-first models.
+Grief support has been shifting toward community-based and more flexible models.

 Grief Literacy

-A major movement in 2025 has been the push for "Grief Literacy."
-Rather than just leaving grief to therapists, this movement trains businesses, schools, and first responders to respond with compassion.
-The goal is to move away from avoidant phrases like "Let me know if you need anything" toward active support like "I’m bringing dinner on Tuesday."
+There is growing interest in "grief literacy" — training workplaces, schools, and first responders to respond with practical compassion rather than leaving grief entirely to therapists.
+The aim is to move from vague offers like "Let me know if you need anything" toward concrete help like "I'm bringing dinner on Tuesday."

 Common Mistakes to Avoid